cornelius-erfort/cornelius-erfort.github.io/_pages/about.md

 On this website, you can find more information on my research projects and download a copy of my [CV (PDF)](/cv).

 # Publications
+You can find more details about my research under [Research](https://corneliuserfort.de/research/).

 <table style="border:none">
 <tr>